 Such recognition motivates employees to try out new ideas and methods.

-This can ultimately result in new product ideas and process improvements.
+It results in new product ideas and process improvements.

 Our view is that employee rewards and recognition can play a pivotal role in initiating a change in the organization’s culture.
 It is really basic human nature to gravitate towards behaviors rather than giving them the maximum benefits.